Week 17 Fantasy Football Defense (DST) Rankings and Streamers

 Looking for more fantasy football content?
 Don't miss Fantasy Football Happy Hour with Matthew Berry every weekday at noon ET LIVE on Peacock and the Rotoworld Football Show podcast on Mondays, Tuesdays and Thursdays.

 It's hard to get excited about playing the Packers after they collapsed in the second half against the Panthers.
-However, the Vikings allow the 3rd-most fantasy points to opposing defenses over the last month.
+However, the Vikings allow the third-most fantasy points to opposing defenses over the last month.
 At this point, it’s unclear if the Vikings will go back to Nick Mullens, but he is prone to making poor decisions with the football, which could lead to a few turnovers and sacks.
 However, the Packers defense has been playing poorly enough that I’d rather not play them outside of deeper formats.

-The Ravens and Dolphins are two defenses we like to play, who both showed up in big spots this past week.
-As a result, it’s easy to want to go back to the well.
-I just have a hard time doing so knowing that the offenses they’re playing against are so talented.
-I know they obviously can put up good scores against elite offenses, but it’s a risky play with the fantasy championships on the line.
-If you were playing one of these defenses, I’d lean towards Baltimore because of what they did to the 49ers on Monday and the fact that Jaylen Waddle seems unlikely to play with a high ankle sprain.
-I know it’s crazy of me to have Baltimore this low when we saw what they did to San Francisco, but it’s just hard to count on that happening again against another top tier offense.
+SUNDAY UPDATE: I moved Green Bay up a bit with T.J, Hockeson out, Jordan Addison questionable and Jarren Hall starting at QB for Minnesota.

 As bad as the Cardinals offense might seem, they have given up the 11th-fewest fantasy points to opposing defenses over the last month, so they’re not a smash spot matchup.
 It’s still a matchup Philadelphia should take advantage of, but the defense almost let the game slip away against the Giants on Monday, so this unit has problems.
 I expect Hollywood Brown to play on Sunday, which makes this a bit of a harder test for the Eagles, but I’d move them up a couple of spots if he doesn’t.
 Still Philadelphia has averaged just 3.8 fantasy points per game over the last month, so it’s hard to get too excited about playing them.